neumino/neumino.github.io/movies.md

 ### Jack Reacher: Never Go Back
-*Released on 2016-10-19, vote average 4.24*
+*Released on 2016-10-19, vote average 4.1*

-Jack Reacher returns to the headquarters of his old unit, only to find out he&#39;s now accused of a 16-year-old homicide.
+Jack Reacher must uncover the truth behind a major government conspiracy in order to clear his name.
+On the run as a fugitive from the law, Reacher uncovers a potential secret from his past that could change his life forever.

 <iframe id="player"
 	type="text/html"